gantsign/gantsign.github.io/_pages/home.md

     btn_label: Learn More
   - title: Open Source
     excerpt: >
-      GantSign has open sourced our configuration and tooling to aid you in writing great quality Java code.
-Using tooling to drive up quality, provides more reliable results, requires less ongoing effort, provides fast feedback, and allows you to spend more time encouraging your team rather than listing their coding errors.
+      GantSign has open sourced our tooling and Checkstyle rules to aid you in writing great quality Java code.
+Using tooling to drive up quality, provides more reliable results, requires less ongoing effort, provides fast feedback, and allows you to spend more time encouraging your team rather than listing their coding flaws.
     url: /opensource#java-quality-engineering-tools
     btn_label: Learn More
 date: 2017-01-24T13:58:23+00:00